 - Individual workspaces for software development, IT, product management or the marketing department

 - Each team will have their own set of projects, tasks and templates they can use again and again

 - Get reports specifically for each workspace or see results from across every workspace

-- Individual to-do lists are created for team members so they know exactly what the next steps are
+- Personalized to-do lists are created for team members so they know exactly what the next steps are

 - Task dependencies will alert team members when predecessor tasks are completed